Upgrade Your Oral Health - Transform Your Overall Health

 Biannual Cleanings and Topical Fluoride Treatments

-Professional dental cleanings twice a year are more than routine; they’re vital in maintaining a healthy mouth.
+Professional dental cleanings twice a year are more than routine.
+They’re vital in maintaining a healthy mouth.
 These visits allow dental professionals to remove tartar buildup that brushing and flossing can’t reach.
 They also provide an opportunity to spot signs of decay or gum disease before they become serious.
 In addition to cleanings, topical fluoride treatments strengthen enamel and help prevent cavities.
 Fluoride rebuilds weakened tooth surfaces, making them more resistant to acid attacks.

 Dietary Counseling